rdkcentral/firebolt-certification-suite/defaultModule/requestModules/fcsSetters.md

 **Enabling or Disabling Closed Captions**

-In this scenario, the *attribute* will be null/undefined or simply "closedCaptions".
+In this scenario, the *attribute* will be null/undefined or simply "enable".
-The *value* will be a string containing a boolean "true" or "false". "true" will enable closed captioning, and false will disable it.
+The *value* will be a string containing a boolean "true" or "false". *true* will enable closed captioning, and *false* will disable it.

 **Setting a Closed Captions attribute**